NatsukiNateYamashita/startup-nextjs/src/content/blog/posts/006/en.md

 ---
 title: "How to Create a Japanese Learning Roadmap Using AI: A Level-by-Level Customization Guide"
-excerpt: "A detailed guide on creating an efficient Japanese learning plan using AI technology.
-Introducing optimal learning resources and progress management tips for all levels from beginner to advanced."
+excerpt: "A detailed guide on creating efficient Japanese learning plans using AI technology, from beginner to advanced levels.
+Learn about personalized optimization methods using ChatGPT and other AI tools."
 ---

 <!-- s1 -->